TimothyOwen/IMS-Starter/README.md

 Coverage: 82%
 # Inventory Management System (IMS)

 An inventory management system that an end user can interact with via a Command-Line Interface.
 The application supports customer, item and order entities.
-Functionality is included for system maintenance.
+Functionality is included for customer-level usability and an administrator.

 ## Getting Started